 The "All Year Standard Uniform" (see following pages) is worn for each school Mass unless a change is announced due to anticipated warm weather conditions.

 Gently used uniforms are available at the St. Pius X Clothesline.
-There are exceptions for PreK.

 The school uniform code is strictly enforced.

 SCHOOL UNIFORM ALL YEAR STANDARD UNIFORM: